-Edinburgh, UK– The NASA humanoid robotic astronaut, “Valkyrie,” is being perfected to eventually explore the surface of Mars, and has begun the next phase of its mobility and sensory testing at the Edinburgh Center for Robotics (ECR).
-To further its ability to navigate and move within variable environments, ERC is working to enhance its abilities to consistently achieve natural human movement.
+Edinburgh, UK– The NASA humanoid robotic astronaut, “Valkyrie,” technically known as R5, is being perfected to eventually explore the surface of Mars.
+R5 has begun the next phase of its mobility and sensory testing at the Edinburgh Center for Robotics (ECR).
+To further R5’s ability to navigate and move within variable environments, ERC is working to enhance its abilities to consistently achieve natural human movement.

 Valkyrie Going Beyond Valhalla

-The robot astronaut Valkyrie, technically known as unit “R5,” holds NASA’s greater aim to emulate the units symbolic mythic namesake by helping to create its own version of Valhalla on Mars.
+The robot astronaut Valkyrie, known as unit R5, holds NASA’s greater aim to emulate the units symbolic mythic namesake by helping to create its own version of Valhalla on Mars.
 Among the countless tasks R5 could undertake, its greatest foreseeable role is helping to establish a human colony on Mars.
 R5 looks to perform the required research to better understand Mars impact on human physiology.

 With that unique characteristic, R5’s potential expands exponentially when considering the challenges of exploring space.
 However creating a robotic unit, one that possesses all natural human form and movement is no small task.
 R5 incorporates a highly complex design to achieve that end, and has a foreseeable crucible ahead.

 The Challenges of Human Movement

 R5 also has an advanced sensor array to scan and map its surrounding environment with precision, so it may accurately navigate any area it encounters.
 If R5 lives up to NASA’s grand desire, its possibilities for use are endless.

-A Tough Design On Trial
+A Tough Design on Trial

 The R5 unit stands roughly six feet tall, and weighs a robust 300 pounds.
 To accomplish the incredible tasks involved in reliably performing human movement, R5 requires intricate training encountering variable environments during its tenure at ECR.

-Task’s Beyond The Final Frontier
+Tasks Beyond the Final Frontier

 R5 is not merely a Mars rover in human form.
 The R5 unit can potentially perform a myriad of vital tasks on Earth.
 Given R5’s design for durability in alien and other inhospitable atmosphere’s, the unit can potentially be used to help aide emergency efforts.